ukparliament/ontologies/meta/search-prototype/index.md

 ## Background

 Parliamentary Search is a service run by <abbr title="Indexing and Data Management Section">IDMS</abbr> in the House of Commons Library.
 It exists to provide a unified search over parliamentary material originating in line of business systems in the procedural offices of both Houses.
 It is only available to users on the parliamentary network.
-The user base are chiefly researchers in the Commons and Lords Libraries responding to enquiries originating from Members of both Houses, or in the course of preparing [research briefings](https://researchbriefings.parliament.uk/).
+The user base are chiefly researchers in the Commons and Lords Libraries responding to enquiries originating from Members of both Houses, or preparing [research briefings](https://researchbriefings.parliament.uk/).
 It’s also used by Library front of House staff responding to requests from Members and by the staff of the procedural offices.

 There is a [publicly available version of Parliamentary Search](https://search-material.parliament.uk/), but functionality is limited to the point of being unusable.

 ## Data and content flow

 The bulk of the data and content in Parliamentary Search originates in line of business systems in the procedural offices of the two Houses.
-Where APIs to these systems have not been built, some data is keyed into a system called <abbr title="Odds and Sods Information System">OASIS by</abbr> staff in IDMS.
-Research Briefings from both Libraries are also included.
+Where APIs to these systems have not been built, some data is keyed into a system called <abbr title="Odds and Sods Information System">OASIS</abbr> by staff in IDMS.
+Research briefings from both Libraries are also included.

 Where APIs exist, these send out change notifications to a service called Harvester.
 Harvester takes these notifications, transforms them to RDF and pushes data into the Search and Indexing triple store.